 Technology has changed the way in which we live our everyday lives, from communicating with friends all over the world with a simple click, to the way in which we find a new recipe, or even how we navigate from A – Z. Computers have emerged as ubiquitous devices; increasingly powerful, portable, and intuitively interactive.
 But this apparent simplicity belies their growing complexity and sophistication.
 Few of us are capable of seeing past the opacity of modern computers, to reason about their underlying technologies, despite the vast majority of the population relying on digital technology daily.

-In the 1980s t the very cusp of the personal computer revolution) - a gap in the computer literacy of the public had been noticed.
+In the 1980s - at the very cusp of the personal computer revolution - a gap in the computer literacy of the public had been noticed.
 This provoked the BBC’s Computer Literacy Project and the launch of the BBC Micro (a personal computer designed for computing education).
 As described by the project editor David Allen, “The aim was to democratise computing.
 We didn’t want people to be controlled by it, but to control it.”
 This initiative introduced millions of children to the field of computing, and inspired a generation of computer scientists and engineers.

 Yet growing concerns still exist, revolving around a disparity between computing education and the demands of the industry.
 In 2011 Eric Schmidt (then Chairman at Google) criticised Britain’s education system, stating “your IT curriculum focuses on teaching how to use software, but gives no insight into how it is made.”
-Inspired by the success of the BBC Micro, and fuelled by the current discourse surrounding computer science education, this report details our attempt at designing and implementing a system to educate and inspire Key Stage 3 level school children about digital technology.
+Inspired by the success of the BBC Micro, and fueled by the current discourse surrounding computer science education, this report details our attempt at designing and implementing a system to educate and inspire Key Stage 3 level school children about digital technology.
 The intention is to help demystify core computing concepts to a new audience, reinforcing recent statutory changes to the national curriculum regarding computer science education.

 Computer Science Education 1.1

-In September 2013 the UK Department for Education published a document explaining significant changes to the national curriculum, with a legislative move (at Key Stage 3 level, and earlier) away from general “ICT” and the use of common software, towards teaching students to "apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation A central goal of this reform is to ensure that all pupils, “can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems.”
+In September 2013 the UK Department for Education published a document explaining significant changes to the national curriculum, with a legislative move (at Key Stage 3 level, and earlier) away from general “ICT” and the use of common software, towards teaching students to "apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation."
+A central goal of this reform is to ensure that all pupils, “can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems.”

 Before these changes came into effect in September 2014, concerns about a lack of appropriately skilled teachers prompted millions in investment (from both public and private sources) towards computer science training programmes for secondary school teachers.
 Never-the-less, in December 2015 the chief of the British Computing Society (appointed by the government to lead these reforms) stated that teachers are still struggling with the new curriculum, and that it could be another five years until it will be successfully taught across the country.